Dioscorea cirrhosa

 Dioscorea cirrhosa, commonly known as the dyeing yam, is a species of flowering plant in the family Dioscoreaceae.
 It is a perennial, dioecious climbing vine native to Southeast Asia.

 Description

 Dioscorea cirrhosa is a right-twining vine that grows annually from a tuberous rhizome.
 Its stems can reach lengths of up to 10 meters.
 The plant features heart-shaped leaves and is dioecious, meaning male and female flowers are borne on separate plants.

 Distribution and habitat

 This species is native to regions of Indo-China, including northeastern Thailand, Laos, and Vietnam, as well as southeastern China (Guangxi, Guangdong), Hong Kong, Taiwan, and the southern Ryukyu Islands (Japan).
-It typically grows in subtropical forest understories, where it climbs over other vegetation to access sunlight.

 Uses

 Dioscorea cirrhosa has historically been used as a source of dye.
 The plant's tuber was once traded internationally for its dyeing properties, making it an important economic resource in certain regions.